i05nagai/memorandum/language/english_speaking.md

     * I tied the ribbon around the present in a pretty bow
     * bow and arrows
 * tow
+    * to pull a car, boat, aircraft, etc. using a rope or a chain attached to another vehicle
+        * the town tows abandoned cars and then fines their owners
+    * the act of pulling sb's vehicle using  rope or chain attached to your vehicle
+        * my car broke down and he gave me a tow
+    * I had it towed
     * Your shouldn't drive fast when your car is towing a caravan
     * You are not allowed to park there. your car will be towed away
+    * give sb/sth a tow
+    * on tow
+        * being pulled along
+            * the car in front of us is on tow — that's why we're going so slowly
+    * in tow
+        * following or going along under someone's control
+        * She arrived with her three children in tow.
 * sting
     * it's flown into your blouse and you better undo your buttons lest it sting you
 * lest